binarioassembler/nvim-config/README.md

     },
   }

+  -- <c-k> is my expansion key
-  vim.keymap.set({ "i", "s" }, "<c-k>", function()
+  -- this will expand the current item or jump to the next item within the snippet. vim.keymap.set({ "i", "s" }, "<c-k>", function()
     if ls.expand_or_jumpable() then
       ls.expand_or_jump()
     end
   end, { silent = true })

+  -- <c-j> is my jump backwards key.
-  vim.keymap.set({ "i", "s" }, "<c-j>", function()
+  -- this always moves to the previous item within the snippet vim.keymap.set({ "i", "s" }, "<c-j>", function()
     if ls.jumpable(-1) then
       ls.jump(-1)
     end
   end, { silent = true })

+  -- <c-l> is selecting within a list of options.
-  vim.keymap.set("i", "<c-l>", function()
+  -- This is useful for choice nodes (introduced in the forthcoming episode 2) vim.keymap.set("i", "<c-l>", function()
     if ls.choice_active() then
       ls.change_choice(1)